peterhinch/micropython-nano-gui/ASYNC.md

 hardware, usually via I2C or SPI.
 Current drivers block for the time taken by this.

-In the case of the Pyboard driver for Adafruit 1.5 and 1.27 inch displays, running on a Pyboard 1.x, blocking is for 41ms.
-Blocking periods for monochrome or smaller colour dislays will be shorter.
+In the case of the Pyboard driver for Adafruit 1.5 and 1.27 inch OLED displays, running on a Pyboard 1.x, blocking is for 41ms.
+Blocking periods for monochrome or smaller colour displays will be shorter.
 On hosts which don't support inline Arm Thumb assembler or the viper emitter it will be very much longer.

+For large displays such as ePaper the blocking time is on the order of 250ms on a Pyboard, longer on hardware such as ESP32.
+Such drivers have a special `asyn` constructor arg which causes refresh to be performed by a coroutine; this periodically yields to the scheduler and limits blocking to around 30ms.

 Blocking occurs when the `nanogui.refresh` function is called.
 In typical applications which might wait for user input from a switch this blocking is not apparent and the response appears immediate.
 It may have consequences in applications performing fast concurrent input over devices such as UARTs.

-# Demo scripts
+## Demo scripts

 These require uasyncio V3.
 This is incorporated in daily builds and will be available in release builds starting with MicroPython V1.13.
 The demos assume